linagora/obm-deploy-doc/docs/inventories.md

 obmfull-example inventory file
 ==========================

-This inventory is provided has an example of how to deploy OBM on a single host.
+This inventory is provided as an example of how to deploy OBM on a single host.

 <a name="quick-introduction"></a>